GarrettBoggs/DethWarz/README.md

 ## Description

-Binder is a gamified book cover rating system.
+DethBattle is a gamified rating of the battle abilities of well known characters.

-Essentially, the App will allow the user to judge a book by the cover.
+It allow the user to pick the winner of randomly generated fights.

 ## Prerequisites